hagoodj/bamazon-app/README.md

 - Github - Hosts repository that can be deployed to GitHub pages

 ## Code Snippet
 The following code shows the product function.
-This function is executed when the bamazon customer runs the app.
+The prompt is displayed when the bamazon customer runs the app.
 Once the customer answers the prompt, the product with the product ID the customer chooses is selected from the product table created in MySQL and the stock quantity is updated.
 ```js
 function product() {
     inquirer